ngcurrier/PyGoDaddy/README.md

 # PyGoDaddy
 Update GoDaddy DNS information for account.
+This replaces a service like dynDNS, etc. for dynamic DNS updating for GoDaddy accounts.

 Install directions
 ============